 What this means for your four-legged friend is encouraging.
-The calming agents of gotu kola helps dogs that are easily disconcerted, plus the other applications for supporting collagen and the digestive system make it a remarkably useful herbal option.
+The calming agents of Gotu kola help dogs that are easily disconcerted, plus the other applications for supporting collagen and the digestive system make it a remarkably useful herbal option.
 It can be used to help treat arthritis and other ache-related conditions as well.

 Why you should give Gotu Kola to your Dogs?